gb8may/aem-docker/README.md

 ## docker-compose

 Use docker-compose to create the author and publisher images if they do not already exist and implement the containers.
+This part of process will take several minutes.

 ```bash
 docker-compose up -d